mpaperno/qgroundcontrol_aq/README.md

 Goto GitHub Help and see Fork A Repo
 Fork the QGC Repo
+Update Submodules

 ## Building QGroundControl
 QGroundControl builds are supported for OSX, Linux and Windows.
 Qt versions 4.8.6 and 5.x are supported (Qt5 recommended, tested up to 5.4 at time of writing).
 See the individual sections below for specific requirements for each OS.

+In general we recommend installing the latest Qt libraries and development environment (QtCreator), as this will provide the simplest and most tested build setup.

+**If you get errors about missing MAVLink variables/functions** then you need to read the part above about git *submodule update* or *downloading the mavlink headers* manually.

 **To build without Text-To-Speech** (and skip the corresponding optional, possibly onerous, steps below), you need to add "NO_TEXT_TO_SPEECH" to your
 Qt DEFINES variable.
 You can do this by un-commenting "#DEFINES += NO_TEXT_TO_SPEECH" in qgroundcontrol_aq.pro.

-In general we recommend installing the latest Qt libraries and development environment (QtCreator), as this will provide the simplest and most tested build setup.

 ### Common Instructions